 - Represented private equity firm in connection with various loans primarily secured by real estate.

-- Represented foreign conglomerate in connection with the $65,000,000 acquisition of a national franchise hotel in California and the $65,000,000 disposition of a national franchise hotel in California.
+- Represented foreign conglomerate in connection with separate transactions involving the $110,000,000 and $65,000,000 acquisitions of national franchise hotels in California and the $65,000,000 disposition of a national franchise hotel in California.

 - Represented clients in connection with various real estate finance, acquisition, and disposition transactions.